How To Start The Apartment Renovation Process In NYC (2026 Guide)

 The reason documentation needs to be so tight is because everything from zoning laws to building codes must be considered.
 Otherwise, your application could end up rejected and your renovation stalled out.
 Some tips:

-NYC building codes are updated regularly, and one little misstep—like missing fire safety features or ignoring the need for energy-efficient materials—could send you back to the drawing board.
+• Follow Building Codes By The Book: NYC building codes are updated regularly, and one little misstep, like missing fire safety features or ignoring the need for energy-efficient materials, could send you back to the drawing board.

-Underestimating the SOW is a rookie move.
+• Common Mistakes To Avoid: Underestimating the scope of work is a rookie move.
 Many applicants fail to submit all required documents.
-Also, missing out on necessary sign-offs from specialists—like electricians or plumbers—can cause delays.
+Also, missing out on necessary sign-offs from specialists like electricians or plumbers can cause delays.

 Step 3: Work Smarter, Not Harder (Here’s Where Gallery Comes In)

 If this all sounds like a bureaucratic nightmare, that’s because it can be.
-But here’s the good news: when you work with Gallery, you don’t have to take on all that stressful logistical legwork.
+But here’s the good news: when you work with Gallery, you don’t have to take on all that tiresome logistical legwork.
 None of it, actually.
-Our full-service design-build approach means we handle every permit and approval required for your renovation, from planning to filing.
+Our full-service design-build approach means we handle every permit and approval required for your renovation, from planning to filing, delivering the most stressless remodel possible.
 We know the ins and outs of NYC’s permitting process and can streamline your application so that you’re not caught in endless back-and-forths with the DOB.

 Custom Architectural and Engineering Plans